tundish/tea_and_sympathy/tas/dlg/enter.rst

 Curtain
 -------

+.. condition:: PLAYER.state tas.types.Location.bedroom
 .. condition:: DRAMA.state 0

 A thud.
 From above.

-Louise sits up in bed.
+|PLAYER_NAME| sits up in bed.
 She listens for a moment, confused.

 Then looks towards the door.